Joachimholst95/TOGWYR/README.md

 # TOGWYR
-project in the course Mobile Games in the 5th Semester
+TOGWYR is a project from my course Mobile Games in the 5th semester.
+I worked together within a team of two together with a german exchange student.
+The project was finished after roughly 20 hours of work on my side.
+I have been responsible for the collisions, positions, movements, random generations, pretty much all the technical work.
+The project has not been altered since the course ended.
+The game works still well on my android(Oreo) phone.